codeship/documentation/_general/integrations/appranix.md

 ## Deploying With Appranix

-During the next build the artifact will be deployed to the artifactory repository after which Appranix process will be triggered with the latest build number which initiates a deployment with
+During the next code push after all pipleine tests are complete at the deployment stage the artifact will be deployed to your artifactory repository as per your configuration after which the appranix.sh script file will be executed.
+The script file will start a new deployment for the latest build.

 ## Application Operations